onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 We are all complicit in ignorance we need to upgrade our capacity to learn
 We are failing at raising humans

+Humans are LLMs - you poke poke and stuff comes out, and they go through very suboptimal life-long training

 What if our games taught skills that the GB needs?